 Bob Jones University Student Handbook Changes, Fall 2018

 Institutional erosion often begins slowly, perceived by only the most discerning, and too often explained and dismissed as harmless and inconsequential change.
-When the signs of decay are apparent, it is often too late to correct without a major, often expensive, and sometimes impossible attempt to salvage.
+When the signs of decay are apparent, it is usually too late to correct without a major, often expensive, and sometimes impossible attempt to salvage.

-Like the disaster that follows a ship at sea when its captain fails to stay the course only by degrees, so too is a Christian institution’s end when it departs from the very distinctives that instilled discipline and character in its student body.
+Like the disaster that follows a ship at sea when its captain fails to stay the course only by degrees, so too is a Christian institution’s end when it departs from the distinctives that instilled discipline and character in its student body.

 In a video Facebook post, Dr. Steve Petit addresses the dress code changes that take effect in this Fall’s 2018 Student Handbook (see pp. 29-32) and gives his reasons for the changes.
 Some changes in the handbook are practical and merely an adaptation of institutional policy taking advantage of new technology.
 Other changes are, in my opinion, a continuing pattern of pragmatism evidencing a drift from core principles that were once the trademark of Bob Jones University.

 The erosion and decay of BJU has manifested itself openly.
 The institutional drift has taken the University far from its distinctive moorings.
-I fear Bob Jones University is too far gone and what was once the flagship of Bible fundamentalism is a shadow of her past.
+I fear Bob Jones University is too far gone, and what was once the flagship of Bible fundamentalism is a shadow of her past.

 With the heart of a shepherd and a 1977 alumni of Bob Jones University,